Courtney-Davis808/ICS427-Project/README.md

 * It would be nice to add more commands, but I don't know what else would be handy to have.
 * DISCLAIMER:
 * Your passwords are your responsibility.
 If something goes wrong and your credentials are lost, it is on you.
+* COURTNEY DAVIS
+* I learned all sorts of things about coding
+* This is the first time I've used GitHub!
+I will use it in future project.
+I'm actually going to use GitHub to import a vulnerability into a box for a DOD cyber games project.
+* I learned ALOT about secure coding practices that will help be in my future career as a cybersecurity specialist.
+* Mike and Trey were great partners to have for this project.

 [Github](https://github.com/Courtney-Davis809/ICS427-Project)